Gaza humanitarian crisis: Al-Aqsa Hospital

 Beginning on 6 January, doctors at Shuhada al-Aqsa Hospital reported that Israeli fire was nearing the hospital.
 Tens of thousands of people were reported to be sheltering at the hospital.
 British doctor Nick Maynard stated his medical team was forced to evacuate the hospital as Israeli troops attacked the hospital.
 Medical Aid for Palestinians and the International Rescue Committee both also evacuated their medical teams when the IDF dropped leaflets telling nearby residents they were in a "dangerous combat zone."
 Following a visit to the hospital, the World Health Organization found 70% of staff and many patients had fled.
 Doctors reported many patients who were physically unable to move, and that conditions were rapidly deteriorating, with one doctor stating, "A child came in alive, literally burnt to the bone, their hands were contracting.
 Their face was just charcoal, and they were alive and talking.
 And we had no morphine."

 In an interview with NPR on 10 January, one American doctor described the situation at Al-Aqsa as the "stuff of nightmares".
 Tedros Adhanom Ghebreyesus, the World Health Organization chief, stated, "Three months into this conflict, it is inconceivable that this most essential need — the protection of health care — is not assured."
 Health professionals and doctors warned of the danger of Al-Aqsa's closure since it was the last remaining hospital in the entirety of central Gaza.
 On 13 January, the hospital ran out of fuel to power its generators, leading to a blackout that threatened patients.
 The hospital again ran out of fuel in late-May 2024.

+On 1 August 2026, the Israeli military destroyed two warehouses of medical supplies next to the Shuhada al-Aqsa Hospital.
+Hospital spokesperson Khalil al-Daqran stated that the bombing destroyed many supplies used by the dialysis department and intensive care.